Susie Cave: The Vampire's Wife

 In 2014, Cave co-founded the fashion label The Vampire's Wife with Alex Adamson.

 Their 'Falconetti' dress was deemed the "dress of the decade" by Vogue.
 The Vampire's Wife has been described as a "cult favourite" label.
 Celebrities who have worn the brand include Catherine, Princess of Wales, Princess Beatrice, Princess Sofia, Duchess of Varmland, Kate Moss, Keira Knightley, Florence Welch, Maya Rudolph, Sienna Miller, Ruth Negga, Kirsten Dunst, Alexa Chung, Daisy Lowe, Jenna Coleman, Thandiwe Newton, Zawe Ashton, Rachel Weisz, Margot Robbie, Jennifer Aniston, and Jodie Comer.

 In 2024, the brand closed, after the collapse of Matchesfashion, one of their largest stockists.

 Personal life

+Nicky Clarke and Susie Bick were involved in a well-documented affair in the 1980s.
+Nicky and his wife Leslie parted after 20 years over his affair.

 Bick met Australian musician Nick Cave in 1997; they married in 1999.
 Their twin sons, Arthur and Earl, were born in London in 2000 and raised in Brighton.
 She appeared on the cover of Cave's 2013 album Push the Sky Away.

 On 14 July 2015, when he was 15 years old, Arthur Cave fell from a cliff at Ovingdean, near Brighton, and died from his injuries at Royal Sussex County Hospital later that day.
 An inquest found that Arthur had taken LSD before the fall and the coroner ruled his death was an accident.
 The effect of Arthur's death on the Cave family was explored in the 2016 documentary film One More Time with Feeling.